alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 #### The Traditional Way of Looking at Coaching

 Most people look at a coach's success record, then form a judgement about how much added-value he generated relative to the talent level.
 For example, Phil Jackson maintained a 70 percent success rate over his career.
 That puts him at the top of the leaderboard (he's also won more championships than most NBA franchises).
 While there's no doubt of his genius, it's difficult to tell just how much Jackson benefited from superior talent.
 Would he have had the same success without Jordan and Pippen, or Kobe and Shaq?
-Unlikely.
 Would those players have had the same success under a different coach?
-Unlikely as well.
-The first challenge, therefore, is disentangling the effects from this two-way relationship.
+The first challenge, therefore, is disentangling the effects of this two-way relationship.

-Brad Stevens is considered one of the league's most promising young coaches.
-He's had a career winning record of 56 percent, considerably below Jackson's but an applaudable accomplishment nonetheless (he does not yet have any championships to speak of).
-His resume becomes infinitely more impressive when you consider the quality of the roster, especially early in his career.
-In 2017, Stevens took a roster led by Isaiah Thomas and Jae Crowder to the top seed of the Eastern Conference in [2016-17](https://www.basketball-reference.com/teams/BOS/2017.html).
+Brad Stevens is considered one of the league's most promising coaches.
+So far, he's had a win percentage of 56 percent, below Jackson's but an applaudable accomplishment nonetheless (he does not yet have any championships to speak of).
+Stevens' resume becomes considerably more impressive when you consider the quality of the roster, especially early in his career.
+In 2017, for exampke, he took a roster led by Isaiah Thomas and Jae Crowder to the top seed of the Eastern Conference.
 While there are many factors that could have helped (teammate chemistry, facilities, and pure chance), it's unlikely that a roster like that would have acheived the same number of wins under a different coach.
 Evidently, neither Thomas, Crowder (or Bradley, Olynyk, Baynes andothers) have had the same success on any of the many other teams they've played on --- before or after their term under Stevens.

-In short, some coaches may benefit from particularly strong talent, while others may overperform with lesser rosters.
-Neither of those are captured by success records.
-This makes winning records looking at win records alone misleading.
-There needs to be a more systematic way to control for potential.
+The problem, therefore, with looking at win records as a measure of ability, is that some coaches may benefit from particularly strong talent, while others may overperform with lesser rosters.
+Neither of those cases are captured by the traditional approach.
+There needs to be a more systematic way.

 #### A More Systematic Approach

+##### Background

 The project started during my graduate studies, where I read a number of academic papers on sports economics (having played basketball professionally, this was an effective way to read technical papers without getting bored).
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) that studied the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two main reasons: